cs184-project-group-05/calorie_counter/README.md

 	- `StreakData`: class to store streak data for users
 	- `User`: class to store all of a user's data in one place
 	- `UserStreak`: class used in leaderboard fragment to link user name and streak

-	-
+- `AppRepository` class: acts as an intermediary between the ViewModels and the Firebase Realtime Database.

-- `res` folder: contains xml files for the UI and stored values referenced throughout the project.
+- `CalorieCounter/app/src/main/res` folder: contains xml files for the UI and stored values referenced throughout the project.
 	- `drawable`: contains all icons used in the project
 	- `layout`: contains all xml for fragments and views used in Lists and RecyclerViews
 	- `menu`: xml for bottom navigation bar
 	- `navigation`: xml for navigating between fragments
 	- `values`: stored values for frequently referenced dimensions, strings, and colors

-- `AppRepository` class: acts as an intermediary between the ViewModels and the Firebase Realtime Database.

 #### Implementation Details
 We used kotlin and xml to develop this application, and utilized a Firebase remote database for our backend to store user data including calorie goals, streaks, and other details.
 We additionally used Firebases Google Authentication to allow users to login with their existing Google accounts to store and access their user data on multiple devices securely and with ease.
 See project documentation for additional implementation details and decisions.